i4/idem-protocol/README.md

 ## Requirements

-It is easiest to use the provided Dockerfile to run a docker container with all the necessary requirements already installed and the Idem environment pre-configured.
+We suggest to use the provided Dockerfile to run a docker container with all the necessary requirements already installed and the Idem environment pre-configured.
 Please be aware that building the docker image may take a couple of minutes.

 The following command first builds the docker image ``idem:latest`` (if not already present) and starts a docker container named ``idem`` with an interactive shell session.
 Setting environment variables for the user id (``LOCALUID``) and group id (``LOCALGID``) ensures that the docker user has access to the mounted volume later.